Paria Canyon Pro Tips

 Hands down, this is the single best tip we can offer.
 As you hike upstream, the canyon gets narrower and more dramatic with each twist and turn.
 Like a crescendo, you’re saving the best for the grande finale at the end.

-• The elevation difference is very minimal between top and bottom.
+• The elevation difference is minimal (between 1200’ - 1700’) from top and bottom.

 • There’s no problem with changing the entry/exit points on your permit.
 Just let the ranger know when you pick it up.